 Part of URBAN TRACES was selected for the juried 7th Engraving Biennial of St. Maur at the St. Maur Museum in PARIS in 2015 with the theme being TRACES.
 They were on display from September through January 2016.
 Some of the prints also appear in the richly decorated catalogue published by the St. Maur Museum.

 All printed with Gutenberg and Charbonell ink on Zerkall Wove off white paper 340g, chine collé of Japanese Gampi paper.
 The chine collé prints are unique but the plates have also been printed in an edition of 25 without the extra layer of Gampi paper.
-They are all embossed and discreetly signed on front.
+Embossed and discreetly signed on front.